 Naval Platform Sustainment - Reliability Based Maintenance and Condition-Based Monitoring

-The research question to be answered within this theme is – how can reliability-based maintenance and condition-based monitoring be integrated into the design and manufacture processes to increase capability and longevity?
+The research question answered within this theme was – how can reliability-based maintenance and condition-based monitoring be integrated into the design and manufacture processes to increase capability and longevity?

 Outcomes from this research theme will provide naval platforms that have extended life spans with greater operational capability and profiles.